tbindseil/dwf_3/backend/README.md

 |--> now i run with watch via `npm run test -- --watch`
 |--> and i run coverage with `npm run test -- --coverage`
 |--> but i can't do both at the same time
-|--> to run just one file do: npm run test -- -f broadcast_mediator
+|--> to run just one file do: npm run test -- -t <pattern in describe>

 to save database ddl as sql commands:
 Click on Tables -> Views Tables -> Select All tables in right window Right click selection -> Generate SQL" -> DDL